Get organized and donate to textile recycling

 This problem is not limited to Canada.
 In the USA it’s estimated each person wastes 32kg of clothing annually, with only 15% of this ending up in a recycling center.
 The rest is landfilled or incinerated, causing lasting damage to the environment.

-If you would like a 9 page recycling document, listing how and where to donate and recycle items, send me and email email@example.com and put in the subject line recycling doc and I’ll send it to you.
+If you would like a recycling document, listing how and where to donate and recycle items, send me an email email@example.com and put in the subject line recycling doc and I’ll send it to you.

-In the comments, tell us what do you do to protect the environment and go green?
+In the comments, tell us what you do to protect the environment and go green.